-These rates require significant judgement.
+These rates require significant estimates to be made by management based on the prevailing market conditions at reporting date.
 The provision for obsolescence of inventories as at the reporting date is as follows:

 Group

-2020 2019
+2021 2020

 RM'000 RM'000

-Provision for obsolescence of inventories 13,217 9,405
+Provision for obsolescence of inventories 15,129 13,217

-If the provisioning rates were to differ by 5% from management's estimates, the provision for obsolescence of inventories would be RM215,740 (2019:RM83,280) higher or lower.
+If the provisioning rates were to differ by 5% from management's estimates, the provision for obsolescence of inventories would be RM215,740 (2020:RM83,280) higher or lower.